Shelby

 If you receive a suspicious email:

-• Report It to Your Email Provider: Services like Gmail and Outlook have options to report phishing attempts.
+• Report Spam to Your Email Provider: Services like Gmail and Outlook have options to report phishing attempts.
+They develop a massive list of scam email addresses that can be used to filter out the junk.

 • Notify Relevant Authorities: Some countries have cybersecurity agencies where you can report phishing scams.